ShadeAlsha/LTR-weight-balancing/readme.md

  - PyTorch verion: 1.7.1

 We suggest assigning 300MB space to run all the demos, because they will save models paramters.

+If you find our model/method/dataset useful, please cite our work:

+    @inproceedings{LTRweightbalancing,
+      title={Long-Tailed Recognition via Weight Balancing},
+      author={Alshammari, Shaden and Wang, Yuxiong and Ramanan, Deva and Kong, Shu}, booktitle={CVPR},
+      year={2022}
+    }